crypto-com/thaler/README.md

 ## 8. Send Your First Transaction

- Before doing any transaction, It is noted that, the genesis fund is **bonded** at the beginning.
+ Before doing any transaction, It is noted that, the genesis fund is **staked** at the beginning.
 To move funds freely around, we first have to withdraw it to UTXO:

 - Create an address in type  `Transfer` to receive funds by: